ocelotconsulting/ocelotconsulting.github.io/_posts/2016-10-27-global-hack-6.md

 Normally in iterative software development the goal of having working software wins out initially, and client needs get met going forward whether that be polishing a UI or extended functionality.
 We have no doubt in our user interface and presentation skills, but we chose certain priorities for this competition and are pleased with the results.

-If you would like to view our work, check out the links below, and feel free to drop us a line via twitter or comment.
+If you would like to view our work, check out the links below:

 * [Submission for GlobalHack 6](https://devpost.com/software/ocelot-consulting-s-global-hack-6-project)
 * [Github Repository](https://github.com/ocelotconsulting/global-hack-6/tree/1.0)